mwmbl/book/content/page/roadmap/_index.md

 - Incorporate the main organisation in the UK as a non-profit
 - Get registered charity status in the UK
 - Incorporate a non-profit in the US
-- Build a team of 7 full-time employees
+- Build a team of 8 full-time employees
   - CEO
   - Director of Strategy and Advocacy
   - Director of Communications
+  - CTO
   - Search Engineer
   - Software Engineer (Back-end)
   - Front-end Developer